Scotia Rewards

 Sketch, InVision, Adobe CC, Jira, Slack, Maze

-Before we dove into design, we developed six detailed personas based on behavioral segmentation, attitudinal insights, and customer data.
-These personas represented a full spectrum of user behaviour from dormant users to everyday earners and high-value redeemers.
-They helped us identify key opportunity spaces and guided every decision throughout the sprint, ensuring our concepts were rooted in real needs, not internal assumptions.
+Before diving into design, we built six detailed personas grounded in behavioral segmentation, attitudinal insights, and customer data.
+These personas captured the full spectrum of customer behavior, from dormant users to everyday earners and high-value redeemers.
+They became a lens for identifying opportunity spaces and a compass for decision-making throughout the sprints, ensuring that every concept was anchored in real customer needs rather than internal assumptions.

-Day 1 was all about alignment.
-We brought together the core team, design, strategy, and client stakeholders, to define the sprint challenge.
-Through mapping exercises and discussion, we aligned on the primary problem to solve: creating a loyalty experience that felt more intuitive, valuable, and emotionally resonant.
+The first day focused on alignment.
+We brought together the core team, strategists, and client stakeholders to define the sprint challenge.
+Through mapping exercises and structured discussions, we identified the primary problem to solve: how to create a loyalty experience that was more intuitive, more valuable, and more emotionally resonant for customers.

 Group.png

-To validate our thinking as we worked, we used Maze to run quick, focused tests with users—testing comprehension, navigation patterns, and early design assumptions.
-Feedback rolled in quickly, allowing us to adjust flows, refine copy, and sharpen interactions in real time.
+After the decision point, we packaged designs for testing and moved directly into research.
+To validate our thinking as we worked, we used Maze to run quick, focused studies with users, examining comprehension, navigation patterns, and early design assumptions.
+Feedback came in rapidly, giving us the ability to adjust flows, refine copy, and sharpen interactions in real time.
+Maze testing revealed a 40 percent improvement in task completion rates and a 25 percent lift in user confidence navigating the new rewards flow.
+These early signals validated our sprint direction and gave the team confidence in what to prioritize and scale next.